-The recently approved Long-Range Transportation Plan (LRTP) identified regional needs that exist for all modes of transportation in the MPO region.
-These needs guide decision making about which projects to include in future Transportation Improvement Plans (TIPs).
-In identifying the regional needs, the MPO region was divided into subregional corridors and areas (six radial, two circumferential, and a central area) in order to simplify and examine the region's complex transportation system.
+The Boston Region MPO's Long-Range Transportation Plan (LRTP), Paths to a Sustainable Region, identified regional needs that exist for all modes of transportation in the MPO region.
+These needs guide the decision making about which projects to include in future Transportation Improvement Plans (TIPs).
+In identifying the regional needs, MPO staff divided the MPO region was into subregional corridors and areas (six radial, two circumferential, and a central area) in order to simplify and examine the region's complex transportation system.
 Among the current mobility needs of the region are maintaining and modernizing roadways with high levels of congestion and safety problems, improving the quantity and quality of walking and bicycling in the region, and improving transit service adherence, efficiency, and modernization.

 For roadways, the LRTP identified several priority arterial segments in need of maintenance, modernization, safety, and mobility improvements.
-These arterial segments were identified based on previous and ongoing transportation planning work, including the MPO's congestion management process (CMP), the MBTA's Program for Mass Transportation (PMT), and MPO planning studies.
-To help identify solutions for addressing problems in some of these arterial segments, a roadway corridor study was included in the federal fiscal year (FFY) 2012 Unified Planning Work Program (UPWP) to address mobility, safety, and preservation concerns for arterial segments.
+These arterial segments were identified based on previous and ongoing transportation-planning work, including the MPO's Congestion Management Process (CMP), the MBTA's Program for Mass Transportation (PMT), and MPO planning studies.
+To help identify solutions for addressing problems in some of these arterial segments, a roadway corridor study was included in the federal fiscal year (FFY) 2014 Unified Planning Work Program (UPWP) to address the mobility, safety, and preservation concerns for those arterial segments.
+In FFYs 2012 and 2013, MPO staff studied Route 203 in Boston, Route 114 in Danvers, Route 2 in Concord, and Route 30 in Framingham; several of the recommendations are already being considered for design and implementation.